 Before we get into the nitty-gritty details of personalization, let’s make sure we’re all on the same page.
 It’s a relatively simple concept.
-In a nutshell:
+In conclusion:

-In other words, personalization means creating a unique shopping experience for each customer in real time.
-Every customer sees a slightly different version of your website, with that real-time experience being shaped and defined by the particular audience segment the shopper falls into.
+Ultimately, through personalization, each customer experiences a slightly different version of your website.
+That real-time experience is being shaped and defined by the particular audience segment the shopper falls into.
 These segments can include:

 - Past purchase history